Pylons/pyramid/docs/narr/urldispatch.rst

 particularly if you never use a ``factory`` attribute on your route definitions.
 For this reason, :mod:`repoze.bfg` supports view callables defined with only a ``request`` argument in their argument specification.
-For example, the below view statement is competely equivalent to the above view statement:
+For example, the below view statement is completely equivalent to the above view statement:

 .. code-block:: python